sahjaldu/physicsWeb/content/Fluids/Fluid Statics/Fluid Statics.md

 [[Pressure]] is the magnitude of this perpendicular component of force per unit surface area.

->[!info]
+>[!info]+
-A fluid causes an internal pressure on its surface because of the collisions between its molecules and the surface.
+>A fluid causes an internal pressure on its surface because of the collisions between its molecules and the surface.

 When a fluid is under pressure by some outside object, it will exert a reactionary force.
 $$